quixio/quix-docs/docs/tutorials/computer-vision/overview.md

 7. [Add new service](add-service.md).
 You add a new service to a feature branch, test it, and then merge to the tutorial branch.

 8. [Summary](summary.md).
-In this concluding part you are presented with a summary of the work you have completed, and also some next steps for more advanced learning about the Quix Platform.
+In this concluding part you are presented with a summary of the work you have completed, and also some next steps for more advanced learning about Quix.

 ## 🏃‍♀️ Next step